Improving data quality with confidence

 Background & Motivation

 Next generation data labeling tools like Autolabel leverage LLMs to create large, diverse labeled datasets.
-In an application domain like labeling where correctness is critical, it is imperative to be able to accurately estimate the modelā€™s level of confidence in its own knowledge and reasoning.
-Doing so enables us to automatically reject low confidence labels, ensemble LLMs optimally, and learn more about strengths and weaknesses of any given LLM.
+In an application domain like labeling where correctness is critical, it is imperative to be able to accurately estimate the model’s level of confidence in its own knowledge and reasoning.

 As a motivating example, consider the Toxic comments classification dataset from our labeling benchmark.
-If we are able to estimate the LLMā€™s confidence level alongside the labels it generates, we can calibrate the modelā€™s label quality (% agreement with ground truth labels) at any given confidence score.
-We can then decide an operating point (confidence threshold) for the LLM, and reject all labels below this threshold.
+If we are able to estimate the LLM’s confidence level alongside the labels it generates, we can calibrate the model’s label quality (% agreement with ground truth labels) at any given confidence score.

 Label quality vs Completion rate for gpt-3.5-turbo and gpt-4 on the same dataset